SamyMohamed010/graduation_projects_activities/README.md

 # Activities
-List all activities performed by TAs to support students in their graduations projects
+List of all activities performed by TAs to support students in their graduations projects

 Date|Day|Place|Seminar Title|TA|Resources
 ---|---|---|---|---|---